Home / Unkategorisiert / Podcast / “Leadership Matters” – the podcast series for good leadership

 Dr. Thomas Loosen is a systemic consultant and therapist.
 He completed his further training in this field at the International Society for Systemic Therapy in Heidelberg and at the Technical University of Kaiserslautern.
 He previously set up and managed the HRO (high reliability organization) center at the Gösgen nuclear power plant in Switzerland.
 He developed new training programs to change the inner attitude towards oneself, the team and tasks/ assignments in order to reduce misconduct.
 In doing so, he broke new ground in the development of the safety culture.
 Dr. Thomas Loosen ran his own practice for systemic therapy and consulting in Switzerland.

 Franziska Ball, born and raised in Munich, received her acting and singing training in Munich and New York.
 For years, the actress and singer has been touring Germany with her duo BALL & JABARA with self-produced music cabaret theater pieces and has already won several cabaret awards.
 In addition to film and television roles, she teaches at the University of Music and Performing Arts in Munich and works as a narrator for audio books, audio films and Bavarian Radio.
-For more information: www.franziskaball.de

-About the host of our podcast series “Leadership Matters”:
+About the hosts of our podcast series “Leadership Matters”:

-Dr. Anna Brzykcy’s research focuses on leadership, new work, and mental health.
+Episodes 1-4: Dr. Anna Brzykcy’s research focuses on leadership, new work, and mental health.
 She graduated from the University of St. Gallen with a PhD in Management and successfully completed a three-year program in systemic therapy at the International Society for Systemic Therapy in Heidelberg.
 Together with John Pye and Thomas Münch, she is one of the hosts of the TUM Institute for LifeLong Learning podcast.
 She has worked as a Learning and Development Expert at TUM Institute for LifeLong Learning.

 Thumbnail artwork of the podcast series by © Katharina Quitter.